-It was agreed at a full Council meeting on 25 September 2019 that a climate change and sustainability committee would be established.
+It was agreed at a full Council meeting on 25th September 2019 that a climate change and sustainability committee would be established.
 This was in response to both the UK and Scottish Governments declaring a climate emergency in May 2019 and new national climate change targets introduced of net-zero greenhouse gas emissions by 2050 and 2045 respectively.

-To support the work of the committee a cross-Resource climate change and sustainability steering group has been established to provide senior-level management and guidance on the action required in the Council's transition to a net-zero economy and society, help to build resilience to climate risks, and address the climate emergency.
-In addition to the steering group, climate change and sustainability project review groups can be established to work on specific projects to help deliver the outcomes in the sustainable development and climate change strategy.
-The project groups will have an identified lead and will work within the set timescales to meet set outcomes.
-The current project review groups include a Strategic Energy Review and Food Procurement.
-Further project review groups will be agreed by the steering group and regular progress of each of the projects would be reported regularly to the steering group and in turn to the climate change and sustainability committee.
+To support the work of the committee a cross-Resource climate change and sustainability steering group was established to provide senior-level management and guidance on the action required in the Council's transition to a net-zero economy and society, help to build resilience to climate risks, and address the climate emergency.
+In addition to the steering group, climate change and sustainability project review groups are established to work on specific projects to help deliver the outcomes in the sustainable development and climate change strategy.
+The project groups have an identified lead and work within set timescales to meet set outcomes and regular progress of each of the projects is reported regularly to the steering group and in turn to the climate change and sustainability committee.